Assorted Clojure web app notes

 - In the beginning, I forced all database queries to go through a function in either the

 queries.cljorcommands.cljfiles.
 I then added a directdb/exec!function that would accept either next.jdbc query vecs or HoneySQL maps.
-This introduced more than one way to do things, which meant there was more than one thing to grep for.
+This introduced more than one way to do things, which meant there was more than one thing to grep for. - I once tried to bring the Clojure paradigm of denoting boolean values with question marks (e.g.,

 Justified tech debt